BlockchainCommons/Research/papers/bcr-2026-xxx-signature-qualifiers.md

 For small enumerated fields where elision may be expected and decorrelation is desirable, we adopt **Salted Values** per [BCR-2026-004](bcr-2026-004-salted-value.md).

-We also add one Envelope-specific qualifier:
+We also add one Envelope-native qualifier:

-- **Visibility claim:** what portion(s) the signer asserts were visible at signing time, to reduce the chance that later disclosure/elision can be used to misrepresent what was endorsed.
+- **Obscured-nodes claim (`sig:obscured`):** a lexicographically-sorted array of digests identifying which nodes in the payload envelope's Merkle tree were obscured (elided, encrypted, or compressed) at signing time.
+This exploits Envelope's existing digest tree rather than introducing a separate controlled vocabulary.

 ---